orcasound/aifororcas-orcaml/README.md

-# Orcasound Orca Detection Baseline 🎱 🐋
+# Orcasound Baseline Detector 🎱 🐋

-The implementation here focuses on *detection of orca calls*, that are in the audible range, hence fun to listen to and annotate :)
+The implementation here focuses on binary detection of *orca calls* (that are in the audible range, hence fun to listen to and annotate :) )
-For now, we simply fine-tune the fully-connected and classification head of the [AudioSet model](https://github.com/tensorflow/models/tree/master/research/audioset), specifically a [PyTorch port of the model/weights](https://github.com/tcvrick/audioset-vggish-tensorflow-to-pytorch).
+We change the audio-preprocessing front-end to better match this task & fine-tune the fully-connected layers and classification head of the [AudioSet model](https://github.com/tensorflow/models/tree/master/research/audioset), specifically a [PyTorch port of the model/weights](https://github.com/tcvrick/audioset-vggish-tensorflow-to-pytorch).
 The model is generating *local predictions* on a fixed window size of ~2.45s.
 Sampling and aggregation strategies for more *global detection* at minute/hourly/day-wise time scale would be a welcome contribution (helpful for a real-time detection pipeline, or processing 2-3 months of historical data from different hydrophone nodes).

 > 1. The model was bootstrapped with scraped open data from WHOI Marine Mammal Database (see `src.scraper` and `notebooks/DataPreparation` for details)
 > 2. Labelled data in live conditions from Orcasound hydrophones has subsequently been added using the [Pod.Cast tool](https://github.com/orcasound/orcalabel-podcast). (see [DataArchives](https://github.com/orcasound/orcadata/wiki/Pod.Cast-data-archive) for details)
+> 3. The mel spectrogram generation is changed to better suit this task (for details on choice of filterbank see `notebooks/DataPreparation`.
+Implementation is in `data_ml/src.params` and `data_ml/src.dataloader`)
-> 3. Given limited domain data, and need for robustness to different acoustic conditions (hydrophone nodes, SNR, noise/disturbances) in live conditions, the baseline uses transfer learning.
+> 4. Given limited domain data, and need for robustness to different acoustic conditions (hydrophone nodes, SNR, noise/disturbances) in live conditions, the baseline uses transfer learning.
-> 4. Data augmentation in the style of [SpecAug](https://arxiv.org/pdf/1904.08779.pdf) is also implemented, that acts as a helpful form of regularization
+> 5. Data augmentation in the style of [SpecAug](https://arxiv.org/pdf/1904.08779.pdf) is also implemented, that acts as a helpful form of regularization
-> 5. The Pod.Cast website aims to generate labelled data in live conditions, with candidates for annotation created in an [active-learning-like](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) fashion.
+> 6. The Pod.Cast website aims to generate labelled data in live conditions, with candidates for annotation created in an [active-learning-like](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) fashion.
 The goal is to generate more relevant labelled data through multiple rounds of the above feedback loop bootstrapped by the classifier

 # Directory structure: